-Installation view, Hard/drive... www.iamharddrive.com Lounging island comprising XL bean pillow, plants (Cycas revoluta and Sansevieria trifasciata), and iPad showing Hard/drive's website.
-Sansevieria - known as 'Zeylanica' Snake Plant (left) and 'Laurentii' Mother-in-Law’s Tongue (right) - are highly rated by NASA Clean Air Study as air-purifiers - removing up to 107 known pollutants.
-Sansevieria, unlike most plants, release oxygen at night, making it a perfect plant for the bedroom.
-Sansevieria have tall, rigid, dark green leaves with snakeskin patterns, and Mother-in-Law’s Tongue has an additional yellow stripe running the length of the leaf margins.
+Installation view, Hard/drive... www.iamharddrive.com Lounging island comprising XL bean pillow, plants (Cycas revoluta and Sansevieria trifasciata)*, and iPad showing Hard/drive's website.
+Sansevieria - known as 'Zeylanica' Snake Plant (left) and 'Laurentii' Mother-in-Law’s Tongue (right) - are highly rated by NASA Clean Air Study** as air-purifiers - removing up to 107 known pollutants.
+Sansevieria - unlike most plants - release oxygen at night, they have tall, rigid, dark green leaves with snakeskin patterns, and Mother-in-Law’s Tongue has an additional yellow stripe running the length of the leaf margins.

 **NASA's research into plants developed following their need for an efficient, long lasting source of clean air to keep astronauts alive and well during extended manned space missions.
 They discovered that some common houseplants were very effective at improving air quality and removing toxins from their environment, and fresh, purified, oxygenated air is needed for human and animal life, evolving together.